ericrius1/DreamTemple2/ideas.md

 then play with pitch etc with hand controllers

 add water color painting to a little canvas above a calming reflective pool

+drip drop on pottery or other spinning cool thing

+colab - with music